dokeeffe/yed-eip/README.md

 yed-eip
 =======

-yEd palette of nodes for Enterprise integration patterns
+yEd palette of nodes for Enterprise integration patterns.

+Import the EIP.graphml file into your palette: right click > Import Section